vvrebellion/mad-teaparty/README.md

 # The Mad Teaparty

-I received a "Work of the Week" award for this project!! https://www.notion.so/vvrebellion/Project-1-Best-Works-WOW-067cdb38c32b422c9525068c2d31b6ab
+I received a "Work of the Week" award for this project!!
+Check it out in the link below:

+https://www.notion.so/vvrebellion/Project-1-Best-Works-WOW-067cdb38c32b422c9525068c2d31b6ab

 ![WOW 1](https://user-images.githubusercontent.com/70511563/113978906-82f07f80-987f-11eb-8c2c-279daa86e209.png)